 - Hikers, beware.
 Arizona outdoor enthusiasts are drawn outside by the state’s obvious natural beauty and endless activities, but a quick word of caution: make sure you have a buddy alongside you, especially for hikes and nature walks at places like Superstition Mountain, Camelback Mountain, Mount Lemon (one of Tucson’s most popular peaks) and other popular trails.
 Heat exhaustion thrives on unprepared hikers, so have a plan.
 Take plenty of H2O.
 Wear the right gear.
 In short, don’t avoid the outdoors.
 But if you’re going on an extended walk, play it smart.
 And safe.

-With no-appointment, walk-in healthcare facilities all across the state, Urgent Care Extra can help treat heat exhaustion symptoms, and also help you avoid heat exhaustion in the first place.
+With no-appointment, walk-in healthcare facilities all across the state, Banner Urgent Care can help treat heat exhaustion symptoms, and also help you avoid heat exhaustion in the first place.
 Each of our emergency care clinics has the medical equipment, diagnostic capability and personnel to help remedy heat exhaustion.

 If you or a family member experience heat exhaustion, stop by one of our Arizona walk-in clinics today.
 Summer temps aren’t getting any cooler, but thankfully we’re right here to help you remain healthy and happy, even in the midst of a typical sweltering Arizona summer!